bradleyoesch/bradleyoesch.github.io/recipes/big-ol-fluffy-pancakes/index.md

 # Chill

-1. Refridgerate for 10 min
+1. Refrigerate for 10 min

 ### Cook